yashalaf/Data-Science-Internship-Task5-LoanAcceptancePrediction-/README.md

 6. **Higher-balance customers:** are better prospects, they have financial capacity and are more interested in savings/investment products.

-7. **Single customers:** show slightly higher acceptance than married or divorced possible indicator of greater financial flexibility.
+7. **Single customers:** show slightly higher acceptance than married or divorced, a possible indicator of greater financial flexibility.

 ---